classmodel/class-web/README.md

 ### JSON schema

 The Class model uses a JSON schema to validate the input configuration.
-The schema is defined in the `class` package and can be found in `packages/class/src/config.json`.
+The schema is defined in the `@classmodel/class` package and can be found in [packages/class/src/config.json](packages/class/src/config.json).
 The schema is used to validate the input configuration and to generate a form to input the configuration.

-If any changes are made to `packages/class/src/config.json` file then the Typescript type needs to be regenerated with the following command:
+If any changes are made to the `packages/class/src/config.json` file then the Typescript type need to be regenerated with the following command:

 ```shell
 cd packages/class